Identifying the Deviator: Introduction

+target set, we seek a blame function with the property that, if only one player deviates from her prescribed rule, then the probability that the realization is outside the target set and an innocent player is blamed is small.

 Our motivation comes from Game Theory.
-The most studied solution concept in Game Theory is the Nash Equilibrium (\cite{Nash}), which is a profile of strategies, one for each player, such that no player can profit by deviating from his or her strategy.
-A common way to construct a Nash Equilibrium in dynamic games is to punish a player who is caught deviating from their prescribed strategy, see, e.g., \cite{AS}.
-To date, detecting deviations is known only in simple cases, e.g., when players are supposed to choose their actions according to the same distribution, independently of past play, and punishment is initiated after incorrect long-run frequency of actions.
-Our result enables the detection of deviations from more complicated strategies.
-Indeed, our result can be used to provide an alternative proof for the existence of an $\eps$-equilibrium in repeated games with tail-measurable payoffs, see \cite{AFPS}.
+The most studied solution concept in Game Theory is the Nash equilibrium (\cite{Nash}), which is a profile of strategies, one for each player, that is {immune to \emph{unilateral deviations}, i.e., such that no player can profit by deviating from her strategy assuming her opponents stick to their equilibrium strategies.} A common way to construct a Nash equilibrium in dynamic games is to find a profile of strategies such that if played together these strategies yield a high payoff to all players, and punish a player who is caught deviating, see, e.g., \cite{AS}.
+To implement such a construction, the players must be able to identify the deviator once a deviation is detected, assuming there is only one deviator.
+The goal of our paper is to study the extent to which a deviator can be correctly identified.